Enrique1987/databricks/01_02_Data_Engineer_Professional/06_Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
 Similar to  C, it uses spark.read.format("cloudfiles") to specify the format, which is incorrect for the AutoLoader feature.
 The proper format is "autoloader".
 The rest of the syntax and transformations are accurate, but this option is incorrect due to the incorrect format choice.

 **Question 46: Data Modeling A data engineer is working on a real-time data analytics project where she needs to ingest streaming data from multiple sources into Databricks using Kafka.
 To perform real-time analysis to identify popular products based on the number of views within a sliding window of 10 minutes, the data includes user activity logs from an e-commerce platform.
-Additionally, she also needs to store the outcomes in a different Kafka topic for later processing.
+Additionally, she alsoÂ needs to store the outcomes in a different Kafka topic for later processing.
 Which of the following code snippets correctly implements the required functionality?**

 Options: